 * CFO blames rumors of new iPhone, customers wait

 * CEO sees big opportunity in China (Recasts top of story)

 By Poornima Gupta and Edwin Chan

-SAN FRANCISCO, Oct 18 (Reuters) - Apple Inc stunned Wall Street by reporting results that missed expectations for the first time in years, blaming rumors of the new iPhone for hurting demand in the September quarter.
+SAN FRANCISCO, Oct 18 (Reuters) - Apple Inc stunned Wall Street with quarterly results that missed expectations for the first time in years as customers held off buying iPhones until the October launch of the latest version.

 Shares of Apple fell 7 percent in extended trading on Tuesday, wiping some $27 billion off the value of the world’s largest technology company.

-It was Apple's first quarterly earnings under Chief Executive Tim Cook, who took over from Steve Jobs in August at a critical juncture for the company.
-Apple is battling Google Inc in the mobile arena, as well as other challengers such as Samsung and Amazon.com Inc .
+It was Apple’s first quarterly earnings report under Chief Executive Tim Cook, who took over from Steve Jobs in August at a critical juncture for the company.
+Apple is battling Google Inc in the mobile arena, as well as other challengers such as Samsung and Amazon.com Inc.